Quassinoid: Sources

+They are found in species from American and West African genera (belonging mainly to the tribe Simaroubeae) and from the East African and Asian genera (belonging mainly to Picrasmeae and Soulameae tribes).

+Uses

-They are a biologically potent class of natural products, possessing antimalarial, antifeedant, insecticidal, anti-inflammatory, and anticancer properties.
+They are a biologically potent class of natural products, possessing antimalarial, antifeedant, insecticidal, anti-inflammatory, and anticancer (or anti-leukemic) properties.
 The quassinoid bruceantin reached two separate phase II clinical trials in 1982 and 1983.